AEkman/JPA-DB/README.md

 # JPA-DB

-First Java EE projekt.
+First Java EE project.
 Creating a person with skills class and connecting with EclipseLink to MySql